alerenda/alerenda.github.io/_pages/teaching.md

 <h2 class="mt-5" id="thesis">thesis opportunities</h2>

-:eight_spoked_asterisk: Several thesis opportunities are available at the AI-Lab: take a look at <a href="#" target="_blank">this list</a>, or contact us for an overview on available projects.
+:eight_spoked_asterisk: Several thesis opportunities are available at the AI-Lab: take a look at <a href="http://ai.dii.unipi.it/thesis/" target="_blank">this list</a>, or contact us for an overview on available projects.

 <hr />